shivamj2001/SQL_ASSIGNMENT/README.md

    - Array output format

 2. **Solution Design**:
-   - FFind all valid transaction-enquiry pairs (same user, within 30 days)
+   - Find all valid transaction-enquiry pairs (same user, within 30 days)
    - For each transaction, keep only the earliest qualifying enquiry.
    - Group transactions by their earliest linked enquiry.
    - Format with arrays